J.J. Watt

 12. Aaron Donald

 In the 21st century, there has been perhaps no player more dominant than Aaron Donald.
-Certainly, among defensive linemen, he’s been the gold standard over the last decade.
+Certainly, among defensive linemen, he was the gold standard throughout his career.

 Donald was thought to be a little undersized coming out of college.
 But he won Rookie of the Year in 2014 and proceeded to make the Pro Bowl in each of his first eight seasons (and counting).
 During the prime of his career, Donald won Defensive Player of the Year honors three times in four years.
-His career isn’t even over, but he should still be considered one of the best defensive players in NFL history.
+There’s no question he should be considered one of the best defensive players in NFL history.

 11. Merlin Olsen